weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 For the fields on the personal records field groups for which you want to have file upload size limit, do the following:

-*   A query needs to be executed in the HR Works DB, in which the type and size of the file to be uploaded can be specified.
+*   A query needs to be executed in the HROn DB, in which the type and size of the file to be uploaded can be specified.

 *   Once the query is executed, an appropriate value will be available for selection in the **Validations** dropdown field against any of the personal records fields provided it’s data type is set as _File_.